sohitmiglani/flask-bootstrapped-template/README.md

-# Bootstrapped Flask Template for RNA-seq data analysis
+# 'Atlantis' - Bootstrapped Flask Template for RNA-seq data analysis

 A template for building visualisation and analysis apps of pre-clininal trials data in Flask.
 One can easily clone the application and personalise it to produce visualisations or perform analysis as they prefer.

+This application is accompanied by tutorial videos that help a user understand the code, deploy the application, edit and tailor the application to their own needs.
+The video tutorials can be found [here.](https://www.youtube.com/playlist?list=PLJSw-40RAjgdUi4hF3cAUPD6mtgF-MKiJ)

 ## Deploying the application